espressif/esp-protocols/components/eppp_link/README.md

 # ESP PPP Link component (eppp_link)

-The component provides a general purpose connectivity engine between two micro-controllers, one acting as PPP server (slave), the other one as PPP client (host).
-Typical application is a WiFi connectivity provider for chips that do not have WiFi:
+The component provides a general purpose connectivity engine between two microcontrollers, one acting as PPP server (slave), the other one as PPP client (host).
+This component could be used for extending network using physical serial connection.
+Applications could vary from providing PRC engine for multiprocessor solutions to serial connection to POSIX machine.
+This uses a standard PPP protocol to negotiate IP addresses and networking, so standard PPP toolset could be used, e.g. a `pppd` service on linux.
+Typical application is a WiFi connectivity provider for chips that do not have WiFi

+## Typical application

+Using this component we can construct a WiFi connectivity gateway on PPP channel.
+The below diagram depicts an application where
+PPP server is running on a WiFi capable chip with NAPT module translating packets between WiFi and PPPoS interface.
+We usually call this node a SLAVE microcontroller.
+The "HOST" microcontroller runs PPP client and connects only to the serial line, brings in the WiFi connectivity from the "SLAVE" microcontroller.

 ```
              SLAVE micro                                  HOST micro